Website of W0YBS

 A little closer view of the center section of the crossboom using the electrical conduit for mounting the elevation rotor when I get one.
 My beams are Serbian built and optimized for EME 2 meters.
 They are available from

 Closer look at one of the antennas mounted on the fiberglass crossboom.
 These antennas are 15.6 feet long with 9 elements.

 These are the switching relays for the preamp, transmit, and receive.
 I had 2 of these electrical boxes which worked quite well.
 I have the preamp and low power relay in the right box for receive and the high power relay for transmit in the left box.The relays are fed with 12 volts from the Demi 2 meter transverter which does all of the sequencing .

-Im using a KW amp built by I0JXX which is doing a nice job for me.
+Im using a 1.5 KW amp built by W6PQL which is doing a nice job for me.
 I managed to make 5 DX qso's my first day on the moon.
-It is paired with my FTDX5000MP and being driven with 5 watts for 850 plus watts out.
+It is paired with my FTDX5000MP and being driven with 35 watts for 1500 watts out.

 Im using a Down East Microwave Inc transverter with my HF radio to get on 2 meters.
-It is rated 50 watts output so I am using an attenuator to get it down to 5 watts input to the amp for a full KW power output.
+It is rated 50 watts output.